The Kölner Weihnachtsmarkt, Cathedral, Churches, and Top Museums

 Top Museums in Cologne (Köln), Germany

 With around 150 museums, galleries, and art spaces the choice of cultural sights in Cologne is vast.
-Some of museums with world-class: collections include:
+Some of the museums with world-class: collections include:

 - Museum Ludwig, next to the Dom, has a very impressive pop art collection.